Chemical and Biochemical EngineeringDoctor of Philosophy (PhD)

 t.
 519-661-2111 ext.
 88352

 The Doctor of Philosophy (PhD) program is a thesis based research degree.
 This program is offered to applicants who hold a Master’s Degree.
-It is expected that graduate students will complete all program requirements within four years, or five years if transferring from the MESc program without completing the MESc program.
+It is expected that graduate students will complete all program requirements within four years.

 - Minimum 78% average in a four-year honours degree or equivalent from an accredited university (average based on last two years of the degree).